Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Bryan De La Cruz At The Plate

-- Among qualifying batters, he ranks 43rd in batting average, while his on-base percentage ranks 101st and he is 94th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 38th, his on-base percentage ranks 98th, and he is 78th in the league in slugging.

+- In 64.4% of his 90 games this season, De La Cruz has picked up at least one hit.
+He's also had 24 multi-hit games.

-- In 11.2% of his games this season, he has gone deep, and 2.7% of his trips to the dish.
+- Looking at the 90 games he has played this season, he's hit a long ball in 11 of them (12.2%), and in 2.9% of his trips to the plate.

-- De La Cruz has had at least one RBI in 36.0% of his games this season (32 of 89), with more than one RBI 15 times (16.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 33 games this year (36.7%), De La Cruz has picked up an RBI, and in 15 of those games (16.7%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 33.7% of his games this year, with more than one run scored in 9.0%.
+- He has scored in 31 of 90 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.